Rayman 3: Hoodlum Havoc

-Rayman 3: Hoodlum Havoc is a 2003 platform game developed and published by Ubisoft, and the third major installment in the Rayman series.
-It tells the story of how Rayman stops André, an evil black lum, from taking over the world with his army of sack-like "Hoodlum" soldiers.
-Unlike the game's predecessor Rayman 2: The Great Escape, Rayman 3 took a more light-hearted turn, utilizing sarcastic self-referential undertones while also poking fun at the platforming video game genre.
+Rayman 3: Hoodlum Havoc is a 2003 platform game developed and published by Ubi Soft, and the third major installment in the Rayman series.
+It follows Rayman in his quest to stop an evil Black Lum named André from taking over the world with his army of hoodlum soldiers, which includes finding a cure for his best friend Globox after he accidentally swallows André.
 It was released for the GameCube, PlayStation 2, Xbox and Microsoft Windows, and on OS X by Feral Interactive in 2004.
-2D versions of the game were developed for the Game Boy Advance, N-Gage and mobile phones since the beta version and the prototype versions were made in 2002.
+It was also released for the Game Boy Advance, N-Gage and mobile phones as a 2D platformer.

-A remastered HD version was released for PlayStation Network and Xbox Live Arcade in 2012.
-A follow up game, Rayman: Hoodlums' Revenge, was released for the Game Boy Advance in 2005.
-This would be the last main series Rayman game to be released until Rayman Origins in 2011.

 Gameplay

 Rayman's controls are similar to that of Rayman 2: The Great Escape, albeit utilising long-ranged punches (and kicks at some opportunities), instead of throwing Energy Spheres.
 Rayman can restore health by picking up Red Lums.
 Instead of permanent upgrades to his abilities, Rayman can find special "Laser Detergent" cans (used by the Hoodlums to turn their clothes into combat fatigues) containing one of five temporary power-ups.
 The Vortex allows Rayman to fire mini-tornadoes instead of punching, the Heavy Metal Fist increases Rayman's strength and allows him to break down certain doors, the Lockjaw gives Rayman extendable claw weapons that can be used to latch onto and electrocute enemies or swing across gaps, the Shock Rocket allows Rayman to fire a remote controlled missile, and the Throttle Copter provides Rayman with a special helmet that allows him to fly vertically for a limited time.
 After a certain point in the game, Rayman gains the ability to pull a face similar to the original game, which allows him to turn Black Lums left behind from defeating Hoodlums into Red Lums.

-Unlike most entries, Rayman 3 features a scoring system that tallies points based on Rayman's actions.
-Whenever points are scored, this system switches to a "Combo mode" that adds even more points acquired from Rayman's actions, though if the player's scoring stops after a few seconds, the Combo mode ends as well.
-If using a power-up acquired from a Laser Detergent, points earned are doubled.
-Points earned can unlock hidden content and, in some levels, allow access to hidden areas.
-Players could enter their final overall game scores onto the RaymanZone website.
+Unlike most entries, Rayman 3 features an arcade-style scoring system that tallies points from the player's actions.
+Whenever points are scored, this system switches to a "Combo mode" that adds additional points acquired from the player's actions to a separate counter, though if the player's scoring stops after a short time, the Combo mode ends as well; any points earned while the Combo mode was active are added to the score when it ends (i.e. if the player scores 50 points while the Combo mode is active, another 50 will be added to the Combo mode counter and then added to the total score once the mode ends).
+If Rayman takes damage, one point is deducted from the score.
+Points earned over the course of the game can unlock hidden content and, in some levels, allow access to hidden areas in later sections, therefore it is imperative to get as high a score as possible.
+If points are scored while using a power-up acquired from a Laser Detergent, all point values are doubled, but this also applied to the penalty upon taking damage.
+Until the release of Rayman Raving Rabbids, players could enter their final overall game scores in a worldwide score ranking on the RaymanZone website.